On a divergence-based prior analysis of stick-breaking processes: Kullback-Leibler divergence for the Dirichlet and the geometric process

 Since we are dealing with random measures the Kullback-Leibler divergence is a random variable as well; therefore, statistical properties such as the expectation and the variance can be obtained to have a better understanding of the divergence.
 To this end we have considered two different approaches depending on whether both processes have the same length variable starting point, that is, $v_1=v$ which we name the coupled case and the uncoupled case otherwise.
 As we see in the following sections this is certainly an interesting way of tackling the problem.
-As a final note, we first centre our attention on the divergence of the Dirichlet process with respect to the geometric one mainly due to mathematical tractability and the nice interpretation of the results derived.
+As a final note, it is important to remark that in the following sections we provide the analysis of the random Kullback-Leibler divergence of the Dirichlet process with respect to the geometric process.
+This is due to mathematical tractability, ease of interpretation of the results derived and the connection made with Section~\ref{exch_sbp}, where we use the geometric process as the baseline for studying the divergence of the more general class of exchangeable stick-breaking processes.
+However, for completeness the reader can find in the Appendix~\ref{reversed} some interesting details about the expectation of the reversed Kullback-Leibler divergence.

-\subsection{Uncoupled Scenario}
+\subsection{Uncoupled scenario}

 In this section we are interested on the uncoupled scenario, that is, the case where $v_1\neq v$.
 To derive closed expressions for the expectation and the variance of the Kullback-Leibler divergence, it suffices to recall that for the Dirichlet process we have that $\lengthVar$ is a sequence of iid random variables with common $Be(1,\theta)$ distribution, whereas for the geometric process $v$ is a $Be(a,b)$ random variable.
-With this in mind and by taking into account the formulas of the expectation of logarithmically transformed beta random variables, which for ease we provide in Section A of the supplementary material, we are then able to present the expectation and the variance of the Kullback-Leibler divergence in Lemma~\ref{expectation_KL}.
+With this in mind and by taking into account the formulas of the expectation of logarithmically transformed beta random variables, which for ease we provide in Appendix~\ref{auxiliary_formulas} of the supplementary material, we are then able to present the expectation and the variance of the Kullback-Leibler divergence in Lemma~\ref{expectation_KL}.

 \begin{Lemma} Let $P$ be distributed as a Dirichlet process and $P'$ be distributed as a geometric process, respectively defined by their stick-breaking length variables $\lengthVar\sim$ Be$(1,\theta)$ and $v\sim$ Be$(a,b)$.
 Then the expected value of the Kullback-Leibler divergence of $P$ with respect to $P'$ is given by